 "What does he say when you ask him to stop?" the woman in green wants to know.

 Because you never asked him to stop.
-You can't even bring yourself to remind him that he owes you money for the retirement home bill.
+You can't even bring yourself to remind him he owes you money for the retirement home bill.

 "Sounds like my daughter," says Ralph.
 "Just looks away and pretends not to hear."